-MIT have developed a new chemical composite that could provide an alternative.
+Currently, researchers at MIT have developed a new chemical composite that could provide an alternative.
 It could be used to store the sun’s heat from the sun or any other source during the day in a kind of thermal battery, and it could discharge the heat when required, for example for heating after dark or cooking.

 A common method to thermal storage is to use what is referred to as a phase change material (PCM), where input heat melts the material and its phase change (from solid to liquid) stores energy.
 When the PCM is cooled back to below its melting point, it turns back into a solid, upon which the stored energy is discharged as heat.
 There are a number of examples of these materials, including fatty acids or waxes used for low-temperature applications, and molten salts used at high temperatures.
 But all existing PCMs require a considerable amount of insulation, and they pass through that phase change temperature in an unregulated manner, losing their stored heat comparatively quickly.

 Instead, the new system employs molecular switches that alter shape in response to light; when combined into the PCM, the phase-change temperature of the hybrid material can be modified with light, allowing the thermal energy of the phase change to be maintained even a lot below the melting point of the original material.

 The latest findings, by MIT postdocs Grace Han and Huashan Li and Professor Jeffrey Grossman, are published this week in the journal Nature Communications.